Skip to Content

 © adfgsoutheast_ak

 Bear spray is a non-lethal deterrent designed to stop aggressive bears in their tracks.
 Knowing how to use it effectively is an essential skill for anyone venturing into bear country.
+The spray should be easily accessible, such as clipped to a belt or backpack, to ensure quick deployment.

+When using bear spray, it’s important to stand your ground and aim slightly downward, creating a cloud between you and the bear.
 The optimal distance for discharge is between 12 to 30 feet, ensuring the bear encounters the full effect of the spray before reaching you.

-5. Building a Bear-Safe Campsite
+5. Building A Bear-Safe Campsite

-Building a Bear-Safe Campsite
+Building A Bear-Safe Campsite

 © grizzlywolfctr